covid-at-home/covid-at-home/level1.md

 #### Psychological well-being

-This is going to be rough on all of us at times, and it is going to affect each and every one of us differently. refer to the page with [recommendations, hints and tips for psychological well-being](/psychological).
+This is going to be rough on all of us at times, and it is going to affect each and every one of us differently.
+Here are some [recommendations, hints and tips for psychological well-being](/psychological).

 ### Prepare